jcvi-plant-genomics/intermine-search-drupal/README.md

 $ cd sites/all/modules
 $ git clone https://github.com/jcvi-plant-genomics/intermine-search-drupal.git intermine_search
 ```
 2. On the Drupal modules page <http://localhost/admin/modules>, activate the "InterMine Search" module.
-This can also be done from the command-line via `drush`, like so:
+This can also be done from the command-line via `drush`, like so (choose `y` to install all required dependencies):
 ```
 $ drush pm-enable intermine_search
 ```